Power News We love to talk!

 The company, via a stock exchange announcement last week, said it had secured a contract worth R321 crore for setting up a 206-MW Hydro Electric Project in Punjab.
 BHEL had reported a net profit of R694.81 crore in the quarter ended December 2013, down 41% from corresponding period last year.
 The quarterly decline in the October-December profit was the sixth straight one for the Delhi-based PSU.

-- Coal scam: High Court extends bail of RSPL officials Read more
+- High Court issues notice on appointment of discom directors Read more